 “The great majority of the creeds of historic Christendom have set forth the doctrines of Election, Predestination, and final Perseverance, as will readily be seen by any one who will make even a cursory study of the subject.
 On the other hand Arminianism existed for centuries only as a heresy on the outskirts of true religion, and in fact it was not championed by an organized Christian church until the year 1784, at which time it was incorporated into the system of doctrine of the Methodist Church in England” (p.
 2).

 Boettner says that Arminianism was considered to be “a heresy.”
 But is it a “damnable heresy”?
-Marc Carpenter writes:
+One fellow writes:

 Is Arminianism a damnable heresy?
 Most people who say they believe the doctrines of grace would agree that Arminianism is a theological error.
 But as soon as one throws in the word “heresy,” the number of people who would go that far drops off quite a bit.
 When one goes so far as to say that Arminianism is a damnable heresy (thus saying that all who believe in Arminianism are unregenerate), then the number of people who agree is narrowed to a very few.
 In fact, the “tolerant sovereign-gracers” would call such a person an unloving, divisive schismatic who is arguing over minute and complex theological issues.
 Believing the doctrines of grace is just part of their “tradition” or “heritage.”
 Oh, the doctrines of grace are “precious truths,” but they are not essential to Christianity; they are merely a “more Biblical perspective.”
 Arminians are seen to be just “happily inconsistent” Christians who “just need a little different emphasis in their theology.”
 Calling Arminians unregenerate is almost unheard of.